Housing advice

 The New Renters Rights Act

 These changes have been designed to make renting fairer, safer, and more secure.
-It will change how the private renting works and it gives tenants stronger rights.

 The biggest changes for Tenants

-Your agreement will change from an Assured Shorthold tenancy to an Assured tenancy, and you will have stronger rights.
-Even if you signed an agreement that says something different.
-This change will happen automatically.
-On 1 May 2026 your existing tenancy will also become ‘periodic’ and will continue on a monthly basis.
-Even if you’ve already signed a fixed term contract.
+Your agreement has changed from an Assured Shorthold Tenancy to an Assured Tenancy, and you now have stronger rights — even if you signed an agreement that says something different.
+This change happened automatically.

 The end of ‘no-reason’ evictions